Correct Spelling is still important?

-With the advent of computers and word processing programs with spell checkers, some have queried the importance of teaching our children correct spelling.
-Some educational reformists have suggested that focusing on spelling holds back the creative process of writing and that students will naturally develop skills through reading.
+Correct spelling is still important so the answer is yes.
+We now have computers and word processing programs with spell checkers.
+So some have queried the importance of teaching our children correct spelling.
+Some educational reformists have suggested that focusing on spelling holds back the creative process of writing.
+They suggest and students will naturally develop skills through reading.

-The use of texting and abbreviated and misspelt words now seems to be accepted and students can be tested on texting skills in communications studies.
+The use of texting and abbreviated and misspelt words now seems to be accepted.
+Students can be tested on texting skills in communications studies.
 Most young people text on their mobile phones rather than talk.
 Most text abbreviations are phonetically based, such as “wot” for “what” and combination texts, such as “C U L8r”.
 Many children also used a form of youth code, a casual form of language such as “dat fing”, “gonna” or “wanna”.
 Texting is more like talking than writing.

 Language changes over time are unavoidable.
-They also are common and expected and should be welcome as a language is not static but adapts to reflect cultural and technological changes.
-Things like email, texting, and Facebook have led to new words forming, new grammatical changes, and other modifications that are both subtle and noticeable.
+They also are common and expected and should be welcome.
+A language is not static but adapts to reflect cultural and technological changes.
+Things like email, texting, and Facebook have led to new words forming.
+There are new grammatical changes, and other modifications that are both subtle and noticeable.

-In view of this how important is it to teach spelling and how important are the spelling lists all our children have to master.
+In view of this how important is it to teach spelling?
+How important are the spelling lists all our children have to master.

 Spelling over the last few years has been the subject of a commonly mailed piece of Internet “wisdom.”